Orpington Boxing Club: In popular culture

-In 1965, the Orpington & District Amateur Boxing Club was featured on the BBC1 6 PM news, showcasing club training with Michael Spencer and Robert Reily.
+In 1965, the Orpington & District Amateur Boxing Club was featured on BBC 1's 6 PM news, showcasing club training with Michael Spencer and Robert Reily.

 Orpington & District boxing club is mentioned in The Gifted One biography of Kirkland Laing by Oliver Jarratt and details the bout between Kirkland Laing and Orpington & District ABC Boxer Albert Hillman.

 The bout between Chris Genkins of Orpington & District ABC and Charlie Magri is mentioned in the book Champagne Charlie.

-Jimmy Cable the ex president and former boxer for Orpington & District ABC is mentioned in a book by Steve Bunce.
+Jimmy Cable, the ex-president and former boxer for Orpington & District ABC, is mentioned in Steve Bunce's book, Bunce's Big Fat Short History of British Boxing.

-The club is mentioned in Anthony Whatley's book the Ghost of the Fisher.
+The club is mentioned in Anthony Whatley's book, The Ghost of the Fisher.

-Ian Stone's book about the British athlete Alec Nelson cites the Orpington Village Hall as the location of his bout, the village hall was the location for Orpington boxing club in 1895.
+Ian Stone's book about the British athlete Alec Nelson, cites the Orpington Village Hall as the location of his bout.
+The village hall was the location for Orpington boxing club in 1895.
 Alec boxed Charnock from Orpington ABC.